-How to visit the Colosseum in 2022.
+How to visit the Colosseum in 2023.
 The best Colosseum tickets, recommended Colosseum tours + practical, sanity-saving tips for visiting the Colosseum, Rome.
 When to go, how to book, what to wear: all you need to know for a perfect visit.

 The Colosseum is one of the most visited attractions in the world and, by far, the most popular monument in Rome.

-As such, planning a visit to it is not difficult, offers of tickets and tours are literally all over the web.
+As such, planning a visit to it is not difficult, offers of tickets and tours are all over the web.

-However, some tips for visiting the Colosseum can come in handy: being as busy as it is, knowing what to expect and being prepared will go a long way to make your trip to this gem of the ancient world as easy and relaxing as possible.
+Being as busy as it is, knowing what to expect and being prepared will go a long way to make your trip to this gem of the ancient world as easy and relaxing as possible.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission.